coloursofnoise/Resources/Mapmaking:-Entity-and-Trigger-Documentation.md

 Your regular fun but useless collectibles.
 If winged, it flies upward on dash, but it can still be collected while it is flying away.
 After grabbing a strawberry, you have to land on "safe ground" (FG tiles, most stationary solid objects, or water) for at least 9 frames to collect it.

 If you add nodes to them, strawberry seeds will appear.
 If you touch the ground for more than 9 frames, or jump or dash while on the ground, you will lose any seeds you are carrying.
 (You can, however, touch the ground and then walk off within 9 frames to keep them.)
 If all seeds are collected together, the strawberry itself will appear, and remain until collected, even if the player dies.

+If Moon is ticked, it will become the secret Moon Berry from Chapter 9.
+However, this won't work with winged or noded strawberries.

 ### Strawberry Blockfield